SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Ant colony optimization.md

 Ant colony optimization is a [[Swarm Intelligence]] algorithm.
-Any individual leave behind him some sort of "pheromon" that the other individuals will follow.
+Any individual leave behind him some sort of "pheromone" that the other individuals will follow.
-Uses a probabiistic parametrized model ([[Define a model for learning process in AI|here some notes on probabilistic models]]) to model pheromon trails and the solution is build in an incremental way with stocastics steps in a fully connected graph called _construction graph_ G = (C,L) with C being vertexes / solution components, L arcs / connections and States being path on G.
+Uses a probabilistic parameterized model ([[Define a model for learning process in AI|here some notes on probabilistic models]]) to model pheromone trails and the solution is build in an incremental way with stochastic steps in a fully connected graph called _construction graph_ G = (C,L) with C being vertexes / solution components, L arcs / connections and States being path on G.

 Pseudocode:
 ```python